lihbr/akte/docs/content/index.md

 # Akte

 :::callout{icon=⚠ title="In active development"}
-Akte is in active development, it's usable (this website is built with Akte), however consider pinning the patch version before using.
+Akte is in active development, it's usable (this website is built with Akte), however, consider pinning the patch version before using.
 :::

 A minimal file generator, for websites and more.